-Jennifer Garner Took Ex Ben Affleck To Rehab Because It Was A ‘Crisis Situation’
+Jennifer Garner Took Ex, Ben Affleck, To Rehab Because It Was A ‘Crisis Situation’

 “It’s very stressful for her.
 And also devastating for her to have to stage an intervention in the middle of the afternoon, pretty much in public.
 But this was a crisis situation.”

-Another source says that while Jen is very worried about her ex-husband, her number one priority remains her three children — Samuel, 6, Seraphina, 9, and Violet, 12.
+Another source says that while Jen is very worried about her estranged husband, her number one priority remains her three children: Samuel, 6, Seraphina, 9, and Violet, 12.

 “Her number one concern is the kids,” the source shared.